• Home

 Isle Royale is ringed by countless shallow reefs and sits directly in the path of large freighter boats.
 The area has been historically treacherous for ships, and today there are 10 major shipwrecks divers can explore.
 The park service also offers several guided boat tours and provides canoe and kayak rentals.

-Important note: Only experienced paddlers should kayak or canoe on Lake Superior, as the water is more like an ocean than a lake and weather conditions change rapidly.
-NPS states that “Recreational kayaks are not appropriate for Isle Royale’s marine environment – sea kayaks are recommended.”
+Only experienced paddlers should paddle Lake Superior.
+The water is more like an ocean than a lake and conditions change rapidly.
+NPS states, “Recreational kayaks are not appropriate for Isle Royale’s marine environment; sea kayaks are recommended.”

 For those who prefer to explore on land, Isle Royale has plenty to offer.
 Embark on a wilderness backpacking trip or go on a day hike.